sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 $$Q(s,a) \leftarrow \alpha R(s,a,s^{\prime}) + \gamma \max_{a^{\prime}} f(Q(s^{\prime},a^{\prime}),N(s^{\prime},a^{\prime}))$$

-in above equation k is fixed.
+in the above equation, k is fixed.
 Q is the optimistic utility which is given to f as v. and n is the number of times we visited s' after doing action a' starting from s. which means when the n is low we get to try those actions more often.

 <div id='regret'><h1> Regret </h1></div>

 Even though most of the RL algorithms we discussed reach optimal policy, they still make mistakes along the way.
-Regret is a measure of the total mistake cost, the difference between rewards, including and optimal rewards.
+Regret is a measure of the total mistake cost, the difference between rewards, and optimal rewards.
 Minimizing regret goes beyond learning to be optimal so it requires optimally learning to be optimal!

 <div id='approximate-q-learning'><h1> Approximate Q-Learning </h1></div>

-Basic Q-learning keeps a table of all Q-values but in real world situations, there are too many states to visit and hold their Q-values.
+Basic Q-learning keeps a table of all Q-values but in real-world situations, there are too many states to visit and hold their Q-values.
 Instead, we can use function approximation, which simply means using any sort of representation for the Q-function other than a lookup table.
 The representation is viewed as approximate because it might not be the case that the true utility function or Q-function can be represented in the chosen form.

 <div id='feature-based-representation'><h2> Feature-based representation </h2></div>

 One way of using this is to use a feature-based representation in which we describe a state using a vector of features.
-In this method, we respresent a **linear** combination of these features and try to learn wis so that the Q function is near to the main Q-value.
+In this method, we represent a **linear** combination of these features and try to learn $\omega_i$s so that the Q function is near to the main Q-value.

 $$V(s) = \omega_1f_1(s) + \omega_2f_2(s) + ... + \omega_nf_n(s)$$

 $$Q(s,a) = \omega_1f_1(s,a) + \omega_2f_2(s,a) + ... + \omega_nf_n(s,a)$$

-To learn and update wis, we have a method which is similar to the method we had for updating Q-values in basic Q-learning :
+To learn and update $\omega_i$s, we have a method that is similar to the method we had for updating Q-values in basic Q-learning:

 $$\omega_m \leftarrow \omega_m + \alpha [r + \gamma \max_aQ(s^{\prime},a^{\prime}) - Q(s,a)] f_m(s,a)$$